MicrosoftDocs/azure-docs/articles/sentinel/data-connectors/github-using-webhooks-using-azure-function.md

 **Choose ONE from the following two deployment options to deploy the connector and the associated Azure Function**

->**IMPORTANT:** Before deploying the Github Webhook connector, have the Workspace ID  and Workspace Primary Key (can be copied from the following).
+>**IMPORTANT:** Before deploying the GitHub Webhook connector, have the Workspace ID  and Workspace Primary Key (can be copied from the following).